dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 projects on it and how little you really need to know to get started with it.

 ## Audience
-The presentation is mostly aimed towards Drupal developers who feel that more than it should of their valuable potential is going towards configuring their development environments and are ready to take some easy steps to fix it.
+The presentation is mostly aimed towards Drupal developers who feel that too much of their development effort is waisted on configuring development environments and they rather would work with Drupal which often matters most to them and for the company they are working for and are ready to take some easy steps to fix it.

 ## Expected experience level for the participants
 Beginner